 Second only to Shwedagon in importance, are the 2,220 surviving temples of Bagan, which is without question one of the great archaeological sites of the world.
 During its reign at the royal capital of a vast Southeast Asian kingdom, Bagan served as the world’s epicenter of Theravadan Buddhism for nearly a thousand years.
 When the light is good and the mist is rising, its templescape borders on the surreal.

-Other photogenic locations include – the extraordinary and little visited Lost City of Mrauk U; the massive, earthquake split temple of Mingun first made famous by Steve McCurry in National Geographic; the all-white Hsinbyume Pagoda, also at Mingun on the Irrawaddy River; the largest teak structure in the world, the U Bein Bridge at Amarapura; the multi-colored vegetable and flower fields and old school farmers of Aung Ban; the rice paddies, wonderful Buddha caves and karst limestone formations of Hpa An; and the gorgeous mountain rice terraces of Kyaing Tong.
-Also worth mentioning, although not part of any publicly offered Myanmar photo tours because of their remoteness, are the 808 virtually virgin tropical islands of the Myeik Archipelago, and the rarely visited eastern Himalayas, where new species of flora and fauna are discovered every year.
+Other photogenic locations include – the extraordinary and little visited Lost City of Mrauk U; (off limits for now); the massive, earthquake split temple of Mingun first made famous by Steve McCurry in National Geographic; the all-white Hsinbyume Pagoda, also at Mingun on the Irrawaddy River; the largest teak structure in the world, the U Bein Bridge at Amarapura; the multi-colored vegetable and flower fields and old school farmers of Aung Ban; the rice paddies, wonderful Buddha caves and karst limestone formations of Hpa An; and the gorgeous mountain rice terraces of Kyaing Tong. (off limits for now).
+Also worth mentioning, although not part of any publicly offered Myanmar photography tours because of their remoteness, are the 808 virtually virgin tropical islands of the Myeik Archipelago, and the rarely visited eastern Himalayas, where new species of flora and fauna are discovered every year.

 MONKS, NUNS & MONASTERIES